IFR study is no joke, and pilots need a solid IFR study guide to pass the IFR knowledge test and oral exam.

 Practice acronyms to brief your CFII during instrument flight.

 Memorizing some acronyms helps during IFR flights.
-During instrument flight training, it may be tough to remember the flow of tasks or radio communication.
+It may be tough to remember the flow of tasks or radio communication during instrument flight training.

 Memorizing acronyms and practicing their application before a flight and during the instrument ease the tasks for pilots.

 A PDF file is available in Google, where you can find only the essential acronyms for instrument flying.
 Take the time to memorize them, and you will not find yourself in an uneasy situation during your flight.

 It is crucial to think and stay ahead of the airplane in an instrument flight.
 A few seconds difference can mess up the whole phase of your flight.
 So think ahead of the aircraft to stay ahead of the aircraft.